vicjax/vicjax-dotfiles/README.md

 You need download or clone this repository first:

 - using git by `git clone https://github.com/vicjax/vicjax-dotfiles.git`;
-- or download .zip by click https://github.com/vicjax/vicjax-dotfiles/archive/master.zip and unzip it.
+- or download .zip by click [vicjax-dotfile](https://github.com/vicjax/vicjax-dotfiles/archive/master.zip and unzip it.)

 ## :hand:Prerequisites:orange_book: